Nick Madrigal Player Props: Cubs vs. Guardians

 Nick Madrigal At The Plate

-- Madrigal has seven doubles, a triple, a home run and seven walks while hitting .281.
+- Madrigal is batting .275 with seven doubles, a triple, a home run and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.